s-victor/TinyPedal/docs/customization.md

 Show absolute refueling value instead of relative refueling when enabled.
 Note, `+` or `-` sign is not displayed with absolute refueling.

     *remain
-Remaining fuel reading.
+Remaining fuel in tank.

     *refuel
 Estimated refueling reading, which is the total amount additional fuel required to finish race.

-Note, positive value indicates additional refueling and pit-stop would be required, while negative value indicates total extra fuel would left at the end of race and no extra pit-stop required.
+Note, for `relative refueling` (`show_absolute_refueling` disabled), positive value indicates additional refueling and pit-stop would be required, while negative value indicates total remaining fuel at the end of race, and no extra pit-stop required.
+For example, a `-1.5` value indicates `1.5` remaining fuel after crossed finish line.

+For `absolute refueling` (`show_absolute_refueling` enabled), total remaining fuel at the end of race can be found by subtracting `refuel` value from `remain` value.
+For example, `6` (remain column) - `4.5` (refuel column) = `1.5` remaining fuel after crossed finish line.

     *used
 Estimated fuel consumption reading, which is calculated from last-valid-lap fuel consumption and delta fuel consumption.
 Note, when vehicle is in garage stall, this reading only shows last-valid-lap fuel consumption without delta calculation.